sevoniak/WorleyNoiseGenerator/README.md

 # WorleyNoiseGenerator
-A simple Worley Noise Generator that I wrote to see if I could.
+A simple Worley Noise Generator that I wrote as a challgent to myself to see if I could.
+Worley Noise is a cellular type of noise that can be used for the procedural generation of textures.

 ## Description
 I wrote this in Visual Studio 2012 for the Windows platform.